 Whatever the case, make sure you adopt a common decision-making process.
 Below is an example of one that could be held in your organization.
 Be especially cognizant of how step four works (making a decision).

-ClearPoint ’s strength is in preparing the reports that serve as the basis for strategy meetings.
+ClearPoint’s strength is in preparing the reports that serve as the basis for strategy meetings.

 Preparing, requesting, and reviewing data is easier in ClearPoint than any other strategy software available.
 Set up the various automations that will save you time:

-Automatic data uploads pull data from your specified sources on a schedule.
-Automatic reminders nudge users to update manual data, projects, and qualitative information.
-Automatic evaluations objectively assess your strategic elements based on your predetermined criteria (whether you’re on or off target) An automatic report generator produces your monthly reports on schedule.
 Design your meeting agenda in ClearPoint in the format of a summary report, with each item on the agenda hyperlinked to the associated report for easy access to the data.

 Schedule automatic sending of pre-reads to anyone taking part in the meeting, so participants can prepare their thoughts ahead of time.
 Reports and agendas can be exported as PDFs, posted on intranets, or even printed as hard copies.
 Having that distribution flexibility makes it possible to get more people involved in strategy and leadership decisions; it also keeps information consistent and organized across many divisions.